 A WORD FROM Dr Veronica…

 Warning: The following message does not necessarily reflect the opinions and beliefs of anyone at Envision Counseling Clinic.
 Read this message at your own risk.
 Management is not responsible for any misunderstandings that arise due to the following message.
 All safety rules must be abided by while reading this message.
 Use caution while reading the message.
 We do not expect any negative or adverse experiences upon reading this message, though you may want to consult with a medical doctor prior to reading further.
-Please be advised that this message may have come into contact with allergens.
-Danger: the message is about to be written.
+Please note: this message may contain allergens.
+Warning—writing in progress.

 Wouldn’t it be great to live without fear?